JemRF/RF-Documentation/pages/wifidocs/wifi32s-manual-update.md

 ### Post install
 Once the update completes, the process will start a monitor application, and you should start seeing messages like shown in Figure 7.
+It will automatically connect to the **Seltron Network**.
 This is the generic software loader.
 You select if this is to be loaded as a Gateway or a Sensor.
 <center>{% include image.html file="esp32_WiFi_Init_load.jpg" alt="Loader Selection "%}
 Figure 7.</center>

-You can press 1 or 2 or you can got the the WiFi IP address to make the selection as shown in Figure 8.
+You can press 1 or 2 or 3 or you can got the the WiFi IP address to make the selection as shown in Figure 8.
 Once the update completes, the process will start a monitor application, and you should start seeing messages like shown in Figure 7.
 <center>{% include image.html file="esp_wifi_load_screen.jpg" alt="Loader Web Info and Selection "%}
 Figure 8.</center>